You want smart political talk without the meltdowns?

 I mean, look, even pretty much the Democrats have acknowledged it's the emails.

-And it exp look, you've been around government for a long time.
+Look, you've been around government for a long time.

-Um that it you you you it's it's hard to imagine, even as somebody who writes novels, it's hard to imagine how you'd weave it all together and and make it believable.
+There are so many pieces to this year that it's hard to imagine, even as somebody who writes novels, it's hard to imagine how you'd weave it all together and make it believable.

-I mean, how how do you get the level of corruption that was inherent in the entire Clinton Foundation operation?
+I mean, how do you get the level of corruption that was inherent in the entire Clinton Foundation operation?

 How do you get a guy as smart as John Podesta writing some of the stuff he wrote?

-I I mean I I believe it, but he ain't gone home to do it in the court.
+I believe it, but he ain't gone home to do it in the court.

 No.

-It is if you ever see you could never sell that as a movie plot.
+You could never sell that as a movie plot.

-We have uh our good friend Bill Gertz, he has a brand new book out called I War.
+He has a brand new book out called I War.

 If we don't start paying attention to cybersecurity, we do so to our own peril.